 For the Risotto

-- Heat olive oil in a large saucepan or Dutch oven over medium-low heat.
+- Heat olive oil in a large pot over medium-low heat.
 Add onion, stirring occasionally, until onions become soft and translucent.
 Add garlic and continue to stir until the garlic becomes fragrant (about 30 seconds).

 - Add rice and stir until the rice is well coated for about a minute or two.
 The rice will start to crackle a little bit.
 Pour in the wine and continue stirring until the wine has reduced and is almost completely absorbed.